ChrisitianFotso/CppMonsterGame/README.md

 # CppMonsterGame
 nice monster game in c++
-All the action during a game session are store in the file log.txt
+All the actions during a game session are stored in the file log.txt